dfbustosus/adk-scratch-course/README.md

 - **📖 Documentation**: Check our comprehensive docs first
 - **❓ GitHub Issues**: Report bugs or request features
 - **💭 Discussions**: Ask questions and share ideas
-- **👥 Community**: Connect with other learners
+- **👥 Community**: Connect with other developers

 ### 🐛 Found a Bug?

-1. Check if it's already reported in [Issues](https://github.com/dfbustosus/adk-scratch-course/issues)
+1. Check if it's already reported in [Issues](https://github.com/dfbustosus/google-adk-toolkit/issues)
 2. If not, create a new issue with:

    - Clear description of the problem